linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Pilgrim Prime Rate Trust.md

 The N.A.S.D. plans to meet with brokers in the next few weeks to determine how these funds are being sold and whether they are explaining the potential pitfalls, the spokeswoman said.
 Merrill Lynch declined to comment.

 The prime-plus mutual funds are among this year's best sellers on Wall Street.
-In July, an underwriting syndicate raised  $900 million for the Eaton Vance Prime Rate Reserves Fund, and in the last two months investors have directed$ 600 million more into the fund.
+In July, an underwriting syndicate raised  \$900 million for the Eaton Vance Prime Rate Reserves Fund, and in the last two months investors have directed\$ 600 million more into the fund.
 "It's safe to say

 that it's our best-selling fund ever," said James B. Hawkes, president of the Boston fund.

 As a result of this reception, Merrill Lynch and Dean Witter Reynolds Inc. have filed prospectuses for similar funds with the Securities and Exchange Commission and hope to offer shares this month.
-An official at one mutual fund company predicted Wall Street brokers could raise $5 billion from individuals by the year's end.
+An official at one mutual fund company predicted Wall Street brokers could raise \$5 billion from individuals by the year's end.

 The prime-plus funds offer a higher-than-average yield by buying participations in short-term bank